See What is Being Planned for the Summit

 9:00 a.m.
 Concurrent Sessions 2

-Confirmed: Eric Trevan, Ph.D., Investor, President an Chief Executive Officer, aLocal
+Eric S. Trevan, Ph.D., Investor, President and Chief Executive Officer, aLocal

 Kevin Johnson, President and CEO, Detroit Economic Growth Corporation